gubo97000/potplayer-user-test-syncer/readme.md

     <!-- - Playlist
         - - [x] Start instantly to play selected album -->

+### Notes
+- By using the render Direct3D 11 the video will not start again if, when paused, the video is moved to the end
+-
 ### Rules for a smooth usage
 - Do not control the playback within potplayer, except for the scrubbing
-- You can turn off an app anytime, but you can turn it on only if the others are paused
+- You can turn off an app anytime, but you can turn it on only if the others are playing
 - Send controls with calm, do not spam the buttons

 # TODO